hanen1v/2025_GP_G22/README.md

 ---

 #### 7.5 Cloudinary — File & Image Storage
-Used to store lawyer photos, license files, and contract documents.
+Used to store lawyer photos, files, and contract documents.

 1. Go to [https://cloudinary.com](https://cloudinary.com) and create a free account
 2. From the dashboard, copy your **Cloud Name**, **API Key**, and **API Secret**